abhishekrathore/fullstackbootcamp2019/00_WEB_BASICS/6_WEB_API_AND_DOM/README.md

 ## Selecting an Element using document Object

-`document` object is the parent object of every element. `document` represents the complete HTML document.
-You can use some of its method to select the right element.
-Once you have selected the element you can perform JS operations on it to make some changes.
+`document` object is the parent object of every element in HTML. `document` represents the complete HTML document.
+You can use its method to select the right element.
+Once you have selected the element you can perform JS operations on it.

+Some selection functions of `document` object :

 * `getElementById(id)` : For selecting HTML Element using `id`
 * `getElementsByTagName(name)`: For selecting Elements by Tag Names
 * `getElementsByClassName(name)`:  For selecting Elements by Class Names

+### Example

 To Select a HTML element of this type: